iamtiagomadeira/iamtiagomadeira/README.md

 <h1 align="center">Hi 👋 I'm Tiago Madeira</h1>

 # 💫 About Me:
-I am a Technology Consultant at SAP.
-I like building applications.
+I am a Technology Consultant at SAP with a decade of experience in the IT industry.
+I'm passionate about exploring the world of AI, machine learning, and I enjoy building applications.

 ## 🚀 What I'm Up To